LorenzoStucchi/SEN-ET_automatization/README.md

-# Automatization of the SEN-et SNAP plugin for multi-temporal analysis
+# DIAS Automatization of the SEN-et SNAP plugin for multi-temporal analysis
 ## Description

 The [SEN-ET project](https://www.esa-sen4et.org/) has been founded for ESA with the main object to *"develop an optimal methodology for estimating evapotranspiration at fine (tens of meters) spatial scale, based on synergistic use of Sentinel 2 and Sentinel 3 satellites’ observations"* as reported by the website of the project.